 From time to time you may be sending in money for various activities.
 Please send in any money in a sealed envelope clearly marked with your child’s name and the activity it is for.

-Children in Reception share the playground with the Year 1 and Year 2 When they feel confident enough they may want to join the other children in the main playground.
+Children in Reception share the playground with the Year 1 and Year 2.

 Through the National Fruit and Vegetable Scheme all children in Foundation Stage and Key Stage 1 are given the opportunity to have a piece of fruit each day.
 This may be a carrot, an apple, a banana, a satsuma or a few tomatoes.
 We will encourage children to eat the fruit or vegetable available each day, but will obviously not force them to.
 If you would prefer to send your child with a piece of fruit or vegetable, then please do so.
 No other form of snack is permitted at break time.